TFLEX: Temporal Feature-Logic Embedding Framework for Complex Reasoning over Temporal Knowledge Graph

+\xhdr{Comparison between TFLEX and TKGC methods} It's natural to compare TFLEX with SOTA TKGC methods, since all of them can answer one-hop temporal queries.
+We present the comparison results in Table~\ref{tab:TKGC_results}.
+We can see that TFLEX is competitive with translation-based methods (ConT~\cite{ConT}, TTransE~\cite{TTransE}, HyTE~\cite{HyTE}, etc.), but it doesn't outperform the SOTA TKGC methods like ChronoR~\cite{ChronoR} and TuckERT~\cite{TuckERT}.
+However, the result doesn't affect the novelty and contribution of this paper.
+Please note that the projection operator of TFLEX is as simple as TTransE, not further optimized for TKGC tasks only.
+Upgrading the projection operator to outperform SOTA TKGC methods remains a future work.

-We compare our model with TransE-based $\mathcal{P}_{e}$ operators (TTransE~\cite{TTransE} and HyTE~\cite{HyTE}) using only one-hop Pe (1p) training set in Table~\ref{table:1p_or_full}.
-We can see that TFLEX gets the best performance among all TransE-based operators, which shows the effectiveness of our model.
-Besides, compared with TFLEX-1p, TFLEX achieves 5.6\% improvement on MRR.
-The improvement demonstrates the necessity of training on complex queries, which answers \textbf{RQ4}.
+\xhdr{Necessity of training on temporal complex queries} Our experiments demonstrate that training on complex queries is necessary to achieve the best performance.
+We compare with translation-based $\mathcal{P}_{e}$ operators (TTransE~\cite{TTransE}, HyTE~\cite{HyTE} and TFLEX's variant \textbf{TFLEX-1p}) using only one-hop \textbf{Pe} queries for training.
+We choose TTransE and HyTE because our projection operator is also translation-based ($\mathcal{P}_e(\mathbf{V}_q,\mathbf{r},\mathbf{V}_t) \propto \mathbf{V}_{q}+\mathbf{r}+\mathbf{V}_t$).
+From the result table~\ref{table:1p_or_full}, we observe that TFLEX achieves the best performance when comparing with these translation-based baselines on all datasets.
+Besides, compared with \textbf{TFLEX-1p}, TFLEX achieves 7.9\% relative improvement on average on MRR, which demonstrates that training on complex queries could improve the one-hop query-answering ability.